 - Remove dough logs from the fridge and unroll on a cutting board.
 Using a pastry brush, gently brush with the egg wash on all sides.
 Sprinkle the sparkling sugar over the egg washed edges, all the way around the exterior, it will adhere to the dough thanks to the egg wash.

-- Using a sharp knife, slice the log into 1⁄4” - 1⁄2” thick cookies.
+- Using a sharp knife, slice the log into 1⁄4” – 1⁄2” thick cookies.
+Roll the log 1/4 turn between slices to keep it from flattening out on one side.
 You should get about 16-18 cookies per log.
 Arrange them on a Silpat mat or parchment paper lined baking sheet in a 3 x 4 pattern, evenly spaced.

 - Bake for 16-18 minutes, rotating the pans halfway through the bake.
 They should come out with a golden ring around the edge and be firm to the touch with just a big of give in the center.

 - Allow to cool either right on the trays or on a cooling rack.

 These look great!
 Love the trick you used with the paper towel roll!